JusaStronomer/hello-world/README.md

 In 2017, I took a C++ introductory course at college and have been in love with C++ ever since.
 In 2018, I learned how to use the Google Script API to make a amateurish, but functional, database for the music school I work at.
 Before that, I had learnt a bunch of things about database design at KA's SQL course and with VBA tutorials on YouTube.
 In the present, I have my eyes on OpenMW and really wish to be able to offer some contribution to the project.
 Learning git is my first step towards that goal.

+The "main.cpp" file aims at refreshing my mind on everything I know about C++, so I can understand where I am at and how to proceed learning new things from there.